StfuStf/Key-Press-Repeater/README.md

 Icon=/path/to/app_icon.png
 Type=Application
 Categories=Utility;Application;
+Terminal=false
+````
 Replace /path/to/dist/xD with the full path to your executable.
-````

 Replace /path/to/app_icon.png with the full path to your icon file.

 3. Save the Desktop Entry: